IBM/aspera-cli/docs/README.md

 ## Quick Start

-This section guides you from installation to first use and advanced use.
+This section walks you through installation, your first transfer, and next steps.

+### Prerequisites

-First, follow section: [Installation](#installation) (Ruby, Gem, FASP) to start using `ascli`.
+Before continuing, complete the [Installation](#installation) section (Ruby, Gem, FASP) to get `ascli` set up on your system.

-Once the gem is installed, `ascli` shall be accessible:
+Once installed, confirm `ascli` is accessible by checking its version:

 ```shell
 ascli --version